-If you cannot provide any of this evidence and have valid reasons why you cannot, SFE may be able to accept a statutory declaration.
-This is a statement which you would write to confirm your circumstances and which you would then say under oath in the presence of someone who is authorised to hear it (e.g. a solicitor, or a notary who works in a solicitors’ office).
+Alternatively, SFE may accept a statutory declaration.
+This is a statement which you would write to confirm your circumstances and which you would then say under oath in the presence of someone who is authorised to hear it (e.g. a Solicitor, or a Notary who works in a Solicitors’ office).
 That person has to sign the statutory declaration to certify that they have heard it.
 You can search for a notary on The Notaries Society website.
 The cost will vary but can be as little as £5.

-We have written a template statutory declaration in Appendix 2 to help you formulate your own, and a Welfare Adviser can help you to write this if you would find that useful.
+We have written a template statutory declaration in to help you formulate your own, and a Welfare Adviser can help you to write this if you would find that useful.

 Stand Alone have written a guide on how your Student Finance application is assessed as an estranged student.
-It will tell you about the supporting documents that you will need to send to Student Finance England to confirm your irreconcilable estrangement from your family.
+It will tell you about the supporting documents that you may need to send to Student Finance England to confirm your irreconcilable estrangement from your family.
 You can download it here.

-You may like to refer to the Stand Alone guide however we would strongly recommend that you also contact a Welfare Adviser in the Advice and Counselling Service at QMUL as we have a lot of experience in assisting students who are estranged to apply for Student Finance.
+You may like to refer to the Stand Alone guide however we would strongly recommend that you also contact a Welfare Adviser in the Advice and Counselling Service at Queen Mary as we have a lot of experience in assisting students who are estranged to apply for Student Finance.

 If you feel that requesting evidence or supporting documents might put you at risk please discuss this with a Welfare Adviser in the Advice and Counselling Service.

 You may also be interested in our webpage on support for people who are estranged.

 Will I need to prove my estrangement every year?